linkinamine/CodilitySolutions/README.md

 Lesson 4 - Counting Elements
 - [PermCheck:](https://app.codility.com/programmers/lessons/4-counting_elements/perm_check/) Check whether array A is a permutation.
 - [FrogRiverOne:](https://app.codility.com/programmers/lessons/4-counting_elements/frog_river_one/) Find the earliest time when a frog can jump to the other side of a river.
-- [MaxCounters:](https://app.codility.com/programmers/lessons/4-counting_elements/max_counters/) Calculate the values of counters after applying all alternating operations: increase counter by 1; set value of all counters to current maximum.
+- [MaxCounters:](https://app.codility.com/programmers/lessons/4-counting_elements/max_counters/) Calculate the values of counters after. applying all alternating operations: increase counter by 1; set value of all counters to current maximum.
 - [MissingInteger:](https://app.codility.com/programmers/lessons/4-counting_elements/missing_integer/) Find the smallest positive integer that does not occur in a given sequence.